panethan7/WH_2025/README.md

   - Overcame screen size variability challenges with coordinate-based design adjustments.
 - **Lessons Learned:**
   - The importance of adaptive design in building user-friendly applications.
-  - Balancing fun and productivity while maintaining a professional look.
+  - The significance of balancing fun and productivity while maintaining a professional look.

 ## Getting Started